listener-js/listener/README.md

 listen(["**"], ["bye.bye"], { append: 1000 }) // index
 ```

 Using an integer value can be a way to ensure your listener absolutely runs first or last.
-When boolean is used, the sort index defaults to 1.

-The default strategy is `{ append: true }` when no sort option is provided.
+The sort index defaults to 1 with a boolean sort value.
+The default strategy is `{ append: 1 }` when no sort option is provided.

 ## Async listeners